beaconTau/BeaconTau/README.md

 Remember that you will need to do `source BeaconTau-env/bin/activate` each time you want to use this python module!

-## Flame (Facility for Live Action Monitoring of Events)

-A prototype online browser based event on BeaconTau and bokeh.
-As yet it is unstable and poorly documented.

 ## Version history

 See [RELEASES.md](https://github.com/beaconTau/BeaconTau/blob/master/RELEASES.md).